ingonyama-zk/developer-docs/docs/icicle/introduction.md

 The comments on the first line tell `CGO` which libraries to import as well as which header files to include.
 You can then call methods which are part of the static library and defined in the header file, `C.projective_from_affine_bn254` is an example.

-If you wish to create your own bindings for a language of your choice we suggest you start by investigating how you can call shared libraries.
+If you wish to create your own bindings for a language of your choice we suggest you start by investigating how you can call static libraries.

 ### ICICLE Adapters